 - Describe your day using Past simple, Present Simple, Learn about countries in the UK and compare it to one from your own country

 - Learn how to describe people, their appearance, personality and ability using different kind of adjectives.

-- Learn about different jobs in the UK, improve your job vocabulary and also how to describe the jobs.
+- Learn about different jobs, traditions, special days in the UK, improve your vocabulary.

 - Learn how to get and give information on the phone